hannahchan/FeatureGates.NET/README.md

 - `FeatureGate<TResult>`
 - `FeatureGateAsync<TResult>`

-Feature gate executions are recorded every time a feature gate is invoked.
-A feature gate may be invoked multiple times.
+Once created feature gates are immutable.
+Calling methods that mutate a feature gate will return a new instance of that feature gate with that mutation.

 ### Feature Gate Key

-The feature gate key a unique string identifier that you define for each of your feature gates.
+The feature gate key is a unique string identifier that you define for each of your feature gates.
 Using the same name of the feature flag that controls your feature gate is recommended.
 If your feature flag controls more than one feature gate, adding a unique suffix to the feature gate key for each feature gate is recommended.

+> **Warning** - Failure to give each of your feature gates in your application a unique feature gate key will result in inaccurate metrics being collected for those feature gates.

+### Instrument Types

+By default, feature gates are configured to record executions using a counter.
+If you want to capture timings for your feature, you can change the instrument type of your feature gate during its construction to a histogram.
+Histograms should be used cautiously as they use more memory than counters.

 ## Metrics